raydenlim/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. FAKEJARVIS shows a list of persons
+2. F.A.K.E.J.A.R.V.I.S. shows a list of persons
 3. User requests to grade an assignment for a specific person in the list
-4. FAKEJARVIS assigns given grade to the student
+4. F.A.K.E.J.A.R.V.I.S. assigns given grade to the student

     Use case ends.